na-na-hi/renget/archive/ProdiAgy.md

 Both function well for characters and styles given their size.

 ##Recommendations:
-!!! info It is recommended to always use regularization for subjects and specific body part styles (ex: faces). iA3 for everything at great quality while maintaining small size, 200kb.
+!!! info It is recommended to always use regularization for subjects (ex: robot, monster, alien, furry, anthro, 1girl/woman, 1boy/man, etc.) and specific area styles (ex: face, breasts, hair, outline, color style, etc.). iA3 for everything at great quality while maintaining small size, 200kb.
 !!! info iA3 doesn't need captions if you don't want them.
 !!! danger if iA3 sux for your specific task (skill issue imo) then use LoKr, if LoKr sux (skill issue imo) then use LoHa.
 DyLora as a last resort if you are somehow brain damaged.
-Prodigy is the best optimizer (currently, likely ancient within 5 months) fight me on this.
+Prodigy is the best optimizer (currently, likely ancient within 5 months), you can go ahead and fight me on this.

 ##Base iA3 Prodigy .json:
 !!! danger Default d_coef is 1.0, it affects the d*lr shown in Tensorboard.